kohesive/kovert/README.md

 When binding the controller class, HTTP verb and path names are derived from method names unless you use a `@location` annotation to specify a specific path or the `@verb` annotation to override the HTTP verb and success status code.
 Kovert is designed to avoid using those annotations altogether, and they should appear ONLY in special cases.

+### Infering HTTP Verb and Path

-So without these annotations, how does Kovert decide the path names and parameters?!?
+So without any annotations, how does Kovert decide the path names and parameters?!?

 First, it camelCase parses the method name with the first part indicating the HTTP verb, and the rest being segments of the path.
 When it encounters special words, it creates path parameters.
 The camel case parsing rules are: